Doctor of Physical Therapy (DPT) Eligibility Requirements

 Admission to the Physical Therapy program is based not only on academic achievement, but also on non-academic factors which ensure that candidates can complete the essential functions of the academic program required for graduation.

-As a reference for prospective students, we provide a profile of the class entering in 2008.
+As a reference for prospective students, we provide a profile of the entering class for each year.

 US Residency